ashlynwinship/ashlynwinship.github.io/home.md

 id: home
 permalink: /home/
 ---

 <b>Research interests:</b> syntax/morphosyntax, computational linguistics, psycholinguistics, bilingualism, codeswitching

 I am a second-year Ph.D. student in the Department of Linguistics at Cornell.
 My current research for my qualifying paper investigates agreement attraction effects in Spanish-English codeswitching, using both online and offline measures.
 I am also a member of the <a target="_blank" rel="noopener" href="https://conf.ling.cornell.edu/compling/">Cornell Computational Linguistics Lab.</a>

-When I'm not studying linguistics, you can find me reading Discword novels, rock climbing, racing triathlons, and recently even teaching sea kayaking with Cornell Outdoor Education.
+When I'm not studying linguistics, you can find me reading Discworld novels, rock climbing, racing triathlons, and recently even teaching sea kayaking with Cornell Outdoor Education.

 <b>Education:</b>
 <ul>